sdsearle/Umbrella/README.md

 # Design notes

-You should have received a detailed design document from your NX resource.
-It explains the implementation in detail.

 This [detailed design document](https://drive.google.com/file/d/1wrAapV_RnwK4pQtRnahSOPsAR5OdMdkc/view?usp=sharing) explains the implementation.

 Please review it for details relating to the application design.